top of page

 5. Public notice: A registered trademark is publicly available in the trademark registry, which gives constructive notice to others that the trademark is registered and that the owner has exclusive rights to use it.

-6. Long term validity: A registered trademark is valid for 10 years, and it can be renewed indefinitely for 10-year periods.
-This gives the owner of the trademark a long-term protection for the use of the trademark.
+6. Long-term validity: A registered trademark is valid for 10 years, and it can be renewed indefinitely for 10-year periods.
+This gives the owner of the trademark long-term protection for the use of the trademark.

 Without valid documentation, a valid trademark application cannot be filed.
 The documents that the trademark department accepts for trademark registration are listed below: